 PSYC6100.
-Supervised reading in clinical specialty
+Supervised reading for research studies

 Candidates are required to attend, during the first year, research seminars relevant to a chosen area of specialization.
 A literature review and conceptual analysis of the thesis area is due at the end of the second semester.